-Development will only be supported where provision is made for the open space needs of the development, consisting of 63.85 square metres per dwelling, made up of appropriate typologies.
+Development will only be supported where provision is made for the open space needs of the development, consisting of 40.00 square metres per dwelling, made up of appropriate typologies.
 Play areas and sports facilities should be designed to be easily accessible by sustainable and active travel modes.
-Where there is access to alternative facilities, or the scale of the development will not allow for on-site provision, financial contributions to the development or ongoing maintenance and management of alternative facilities may be required.
+Where there is access to alternative facilities, or the scale of the development will not allow for on-site provision, financial contributions to the development or ongoing maintenance and management of alternative facilities may be required on residential schemes of over 5 units.

-Separate 'stand-alone' schemes for publicly accessible free outdoor recreational facilities, such as children's play space, will be considered in locations which are appropriate in terms of safe access and visibility and the development's potential impact on existing residents, such as noise or light pollution.
+Separate 'stand-alone' schemes for publicly accessible free outdoor recreational facilities, will be considered in locations that are appropriate in terms of safe access and visibility, in particular for children's play space, and the development's potential impact on existing residents, such as noise or light pollution.